Monoculture Farming In Agriculture Industry

 If there is only one type of crop on a given land plot, the root systems of this species are not sufficient to maintain the soil structure around the plants, which can lead to erosion and loss of water uptake.
 For this reason, the soil around monoculture crops is often devoid of the significant layer of topsoil, which causes imbalance in water retention on such farmlands.
 In order to combat this loss of water, farmers have to use larger amounts of this important resource.
 Such an increased need for water means that local sources, such as lakes, rivers, and reservoirs, are overused to meet immediate demand.
 This depletion has additional negative consequences for the ecosystems of these water sources.

 The key aspect of nature is its biological diversity and agriculture sector is no exception to this.
 The more varied biological species are present in a given area, the stronger and richer the ecosystem of this area is.
 One of the main problems with monoculture farming is the elimination of biological diversity.
-Sufficient variety of specific plants, animals, and insects in a particular environment helps to control excessive proliferation of pests, plant diseases, and other negative manifestations caused by disruption of the natural balance of soils on monoculture farmlands.
+Sufficient variety of specific plants, animals, and insects in a particular environment helps to control excessive proliferation of pests, crop diseases, and other negative manifestations caused by disruption of the natural balance of soils on monoculture farmlands.

 Monoculture farming has also a negative effect on such important participants of the natural reproductive cycle as bees and other pollinators.
 The increasing use of pesticides, herbicides, and other chemical substances in monoculture farming, which are called to maintain the crop growth and the fertility of “impoverished” soils, damages the health of pollinating insects and often kills them.
 Also, in case of a monoculture planting system, there are a lot of single-plant fields stretching for miles and miles in all directions.
 In such a situation, pollinators find themselves facing a homogeneous food territory and suffer from deficiencies due to the poor diversity of their diet.